-(a) The Board shall be responsible for providing meals without cost through the United States Department of Agriculture (USDA) Community Eligibility Provision; through this provision all students eat free.
-During each school day, the Department of Nutrition Services shall offer breakfast and lunch under the nutritional guidelines of the USDA's child nutrition programs.
-The district shall protect the privacy of all students regardless of their eligibility status under these programs, be it free or reduced-priced meals.
+(a) The Board shall be responsible for providing meals without cost through the United States Department of Agriculture (USDA) Community Eligibility Provision; through this provision all students eat free break.
+During each school day, the Department of Nutrition Services shall offer breakfast and lunch under the nutritional guidelines of the USDA's child nutrition programs, which are outlined on the following webpage: https://mps.milwaukee.k12.wi.us/en/Families/Family-Services/School-Nutrition.htm.
+The district shall protect the privacy of all students regardless of their eligibility status under these programs, be it free or reduced- priced meals.
 The school nutrition program shall enhance student performance and assist in closing the academic achievement gap.